binding and bonding

 practice: binding and bonding

-1. Add an extra ip address
+Add an extra

 to one of your network cards.
-Test that it
+Test that it works (have your neighbour ssh to it)! -

-2. Use ifdown
+Use

-to disable this extra ip address
+to disable this extraip address

-3. Make sure your neighbour also succeeded in binding
+Make sure your neighbour also succeeded in

-address before you continue.
+an extra ip address before you continue. -

 two network cards.